nehmea/TCGA_methylation/README.md

 # TCGA_methylation
 This repository includes the necessary files to perform differential methylation analysis of TCGA data.
 The code itself has functions that download the data directly from TCGA.
 I have also included a copy of the data used in this analysis as a zip file.

-  1- methylation and clinical data (TCGA-BRCA_Methylation data.zip)
+  1- Methylation and clinical data (TCGA-BRCA_Methylation data.zip)

   2- The R code used in the analysis (Rcode_TCGA_DMP_Ezra.R)